How Our Puppies Are Raised

 - Vet Checkup, First Vaccinations & Deworming up to date

 - Taxes (5% GST and 7% PST)

 - Additional health certifications required for travel

 - Care or training beyond 9 weeks of age

-Within 6 months of purchase, your puppy’s CKC registration papers will be forwarded to you.
+Within 6 months of purchase, your puppy’s CKC registration papers will be forwarded to you (excluding delays in issuing paperwork caused by the CKC themselves).
 And as always, we are available any time to answer any questions you may have.
 We provide breeder support for life!